Bubba Ray Dudley: Storyline with the Briscoes (2017–2018)

-At Manhattan Mayhem VI, LoMonaco made his ROH debut by saving The Briscoe Brothers (Jay Briscoe and Mark Briscoe) and Bobby Fish from Bullet Club by putting Adam Cole through a table.
-On March 10, at ROH 15th Anniversary Show Ray would team with The Briscoes as they defeated War Machine (Hanson and Raymond Rowe) and Davey Boy Smith Jr. On March 11, Ray and The Briscoes (Jay Briscoe and Mark Briscoe) defeated The Kingdom to win the ROH World Six-Man Tag Team Championship.
-On April 1, 2017 at Supercard of Honor XI Ray and The Briscoe Brothers successfully defended the ROH World Six-Man Tag Team Championship against Bullet Club (Hangman Page, Tama Tonga and Tanga Loa).
+At Manhattan Mayhem VI, LoMonaco made his ROH debut by saving the Briscoe Brothers (Jay Briscoe and Mark Briscoe) and Bobby Fish from Bullet Club, by putting Adam Cole through a table.
+On March 10, at the ROH 15th Anniversary Show, Ray would team with the Briscoes as they defeated War Machine (Hanson and Raymond Rowe) and Davey Boy Smith Jr. On March 11, Ray and the Briscoes defeated The Kingdom to win the ROH World Six-Man Tag Team Championship.
+On April 1, 2017, at Supercard of Honor XI, Ray and the Briscoes successfully defended the ROH World Six-Man Tag Team Championship against Bullet Club (Hangman Page, Tama Tonga and Tanga Loa).
 They lost the title to Dalton Castle and The Boys on June 23.
-Bully Ray and the Briscoes challenged for the title again on September 22 at Death Before Dishonor XV, but they were defeated by Hangman Page and The Young Bucks, when Jay turned on Ray.
+Ray and the Briscoes challenged for the title again on September 22 at Death Before Dishonor XV, but they were defeated by Page and The Young Bucks, when Jay turned on Ray.
 Afterwards, Ray started teasing his retirement from professional wrestling.
-On October 20, Mark Briscoe also turned on Ray, joining Jay in attacking him and Tommy Dreamer when Velvet Sky came to Bully Ray's aid during his attack.
-Bully Ray's last match took place at ROH Final Battle, teaming with Tommy Dreamer against The Briscoes, losing in a New York Street Fight.
-Bully Ray confirmed he is retired on February 10, 2018, on his official Twitter page.
-However, he still makes appearances for Ring of Honor as an enforcer.
+On October 20, Mark Briscoe also turned on Ray, joining Jay in attacking him and Tommy Dreamer, when Velvet Sky came to Ray's aid during his attack.
+Ray's last match took place at Final Battle, teaming with Dreamer against The Briscoes, losing in a New York Street Fight.
+Ray confirmed he is retired on February 10, 2018, on his official Twitter page.
+However, he still made appearances for Ring of Honor as an enforcer.

 Final storylines and departure (2018–2020)

-On April 7, 2018 at Supercard of Honor XII Bully Ray turned heel by powerbombing Cheeseburger.
-On the May 12, 2018 edition of ROH television, Bully Ray was confronted by Cheeseburger, they exchanged a quick staredown, and then Bully Ray chokeslammed Cheeseburger.
-The ROH COO Joe Koff came out and told Bully Ray that he was done being an enforcer.
-Bully Ray told Joe Koff that he unretired.
-On December 14, 2018 at Final Battle, Bully Ray was defeated by Flip Gordon in an "I Quit" match.
+On April 7, 2018, at Supercard of Honor XII, Bully Ray turned heel by powerbombing Cheeseburger.
+On the May 12 episode of ROF Wrestling, Ray was confronted by Cheeseburger; they exchanged a quick staredown, before Ray chokeslammed Cheeseburger.
+The ROH COO Joe Koff came out and told Ray that he was done being an enforcer.
+Ray told Koff that he unretired.
+On December 14, at Final Battle, Ray was defeated by Flip Gordon in an "I Quit" match.

 On April 1, 2020, Ray left Ring of Honor after his contract expired.